 In the event of a foreclosure, your mortgage lender may tack on additional costs that will further add to the problem.

-For their assistance in facilitating the foreclosure process with your bank, many real estate consultants may charge a fee… Therefore, it is important to check with them before enlisting the assistance of a real estate agent or firm in this endeavour.
+For their assistance in facilitating the foreclosure process with your bank, many real estate consultants may charge a fee… Therefore, it is important to check with them before enlisting the assistance of a real estate agent or firm in this endeavor.